Glagan/MyMangaDex/README.md

 ### MAL Import

 The import from MAL feature set the last read chapter of every manga you follow on MangaDex using your MyAnimeList data.

+## Data stored

+I only store the least possible data:

+* The last open chapter for each manga
+* The MyAnimeList id for each manga
+* A list of all opened chapters for each manga
+* The list of options used to customize colors and other parameters

+You can disable the option to save all opened chapters, and all of the data can be easily exported using the **Export (MMD)** in the options.

 ## Debug installation